ranjith-sp-0310/vlabs-sona/README.md

-# Vlabs - Security Redefined
+# Vlabs - Security Education Redefined

-**Vlabs - Security Redefined** is an e-learning platform dedicated to cybersecurity labs.
+**Vlabs** is an e-learning platform dedicated to cybersecurity labs.
 This repository contains lab scenarios and UI prototype images for the platform.

 ## Table of Contents